ChatGPT wants my job. It can’t (and it won’t) have it.

 SEO at the price of coherency

 Of course, this should not be the sole motivation for wanting to produce great content.
-Motivation should also come from the fact that word will soon get around if you become a reliable repository of well-crafted insight.
+Motivation should also come from knowing that word will soon get around if you become a reliable repository of well-crafted insight.
 With the right strategy backing it up, regular quality content can elevate your brand to the position of influencer, aka Content Marketing Shangri-La.

 The question is, how useful are those reasons, and how well are you getting them across?